Apply online here

 The physical testing is conducted early in the selection continuum and an inability to reach the minimum standards will result in an early removal from the selection process.

-To apply for a police officer position, you must have a current Australian provisional drivers licence or greater.
+To apply for a police officer position, you must have a current Australian provisional car drivers licence or greater.

 Once employed as a police officer, you may be required to drive vehicles with both automatic and manual transmission.

 To meet minimum driving offence history standards, it is preferred applicants have no driving offences recorded against their licence.
 All traffic offences and driving behaviour issues during your recruitment process will be taken into account and may result in an application being rejected.
 Serious driving offences will generally result in an application being rejected.

 First Aid and Swimming Certification

 Prior to selection on a recruit course, applicants must have a current First Aid Certificate and a swimming certification from either Royal Life Saving Australia or AUSTSWIM.
 Applicants are responsible for obtaining these qualifications.
 You do not require these qualifications to submit an expression of interest to join Tasmania Police.

 The minimum First Aid requirement for applicants are the following units of competency: